shanegibney/learningRuby/README.md

 user2.keys.map(&:object_id)
 ```

 These will have different id's to user.
-So if you had several users you'd be dulicating needless stuff for the name and the age.
+So if you had several users you'd be duplicating needless stuff for the name and the age.

 So instead we will use symbols like this,